Chapter 8:

 “Not yet!
 N-Not yet…Nicolaus, w-what do you d-do to keep moving forward?”

-“I try to just keep pushing forward.
+“I just keep walking forward.
 World’s not going to stop turning just because you want to crawl into a hole and cry.”
 A sentiment Nicolaus held to heart.
 “Are you going to be alright?”

 Weariness in Vergil’s voice gave Nicolaus pause.
 “What games do you have on PC?
 Want to play something for a while?”

 “Really?!”
 Elated, Vergil proceeded to enthusiastically read off a bunch of game titles.
-“I-It’s been so long s-since I could p-play with someone I know.
-H-Harper hasn’t really b-been around lately.”
+“Since H-Harper’s gotten popular, I haven’t p-played with anyone I know in a w-while.”

 “Same here!
 Let’s have some fun!”
-The two spent hours, into the late night, just playing online, cycling between games and chatting.
+The two spent hours into the late night, just playing games and chatting.

 Part 2

 What felt like countless minutes turned to hours without Vernon Marino even noticing.
-The video conference call with directors for the Department of futurists, negotiating deals, planning budgets, and assembling reports played in the background.
-About halfway through, he’d gotten bored, as many of the others on the call bickered amongst themselves.
+The video conference call with directors for the Department of futurists, negotiating deals, planning budgets, and assembling reports, droned on.
+As many of the other participants on the call bickered amongst themselves, Vernon grew bored and apathetic.
 In the back of his mind, he was still comprehending the events he’d witnessed earlier in the day.

 “Alright everyone, we’re not getting anywhere.
 Let’s call it a day and pick this up tomorrow.”
-The host called the meeting to a close, and people said their goodbyes before logging off.
+The meeting host called it to a close, and people said their goodbyes before logging off.
 “Oh Vernon, one second!”
 With his finger on the close button, Vernon was thwarted in making a quick exit!
 “You’ve been handling things really well since moving up into your new position!
-After Walter passed a lot was dumped on your plate, and I’ve noticed that Amala Singh hasn’t been in many of these meetings which is why you’re having to take up her place.”
+After Walter passed a lot was dumped on your plate; I’ve also noticed Amala Singh hasn’t been in many of these meetings which is why you’re having to take up her place.”

-A twinge of annoyance forced the young man to plaster a smile on his face, stifling any outbursts.
+A twinge of annoyance was forced down by plastering a smile on the young man’s face, stifling any retort.
 “Amala has been going through lots, still having PTSD associated with the Newtonville incident.”

-“That’s true, but if need be, we can move her from under you and…”
+“That’s true, however, if need be, we can move her from under you and—”

-A knocking came from the front door, surprising the young man whose closest neighbor was a mile away.
-He wasn’t expecting to see anyone that night, especially Raquel Childs, who was standing outside, her curly brown hair glowing under the porchlight!
+A knocking came from the front door, surprising the homeowner whose closest neighbor was a mile away.
+He wasn’t expecting to see anyone that night, especially Raquel Childs!
+She was standing right outside, with her curly brown hair glowing under the porchlight!
 Vernon hesitated, remaining out of sight.
-Earlier that same day, deciding to snoop around, he’d encountered her while she was involved in a police escort.
+While snooping around earlier that day, he’d encountered her during a police escort.
 Unfortunately, the run-in was disastrous, despite him aiming to help.
 She started messing with her phone, making Vernon assume he’d be getting a call soon.

-Vernon preemptively moved to open the door, once again, forcing a smile.
+Vernon preemptively rushed to open the door, once again, forcing a smile!
 “Officer Childs, here on official police business?”
-He was happy to see her, but also felt guilty from using his telekinesis to trip her up while escorting Liam Joffe.
+He was happy to see Raquel, though it was tinged with guilt after using his telekinesis on her.

 “Tired?”

-He’d not admit it openly, but the cute display of affection charmed him.
-“Welp, come in.
+He’d not admit it openly, but the cute display of affection deeply charmed him.
+“Come in.
 I owe you dinner anyway.”

 “Dinner?
 Why?”